Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Step 2: Cut Fabric Into Strips

-Then use the rotary cutter to cut your fabric.
-I started by cutting my fabric into long 6-inch long strips then cut those into 1-inch wide pieces.
+Then, use the rotary cutter to cut your fabric.
+I started by cutting my fabric into long, 6-inch strips and then cut those into 1-inch-wide pieces.

-Use the back of your self-healing mat to help with guidelines and one of the rulers to guide your rotary cutter.
+Use the back of your self-healing mat for guidelines and one of the rulers to guide your rotary cutter.

-Tip: You can cut several layers of the material at one time making the process of cutting fabric strips much faster because you’ll need quite a few pieces (the exact number depends on your wreath frame size and the fabric you use).
+Tip: You can cut several layers of the material at once, making the process of cutting fabric strips much faster because you’ll need quite a few pieces (the exact number depends on your wreath frame size and the fabric you use).

 Continue until you have several piles of strips from different types of fabrics.